BryantSteed/projectRSA/rsa-project-report.md

     return y, x - ((a // b) * y), z
 ```

 In extended euclid, our initial call has a= phi (potentially 2n-bit) and b = the prospective e (negligible bit).
 The next recursive call will see the next a = prospective e > b! because of line 4 a % b.
 This means that it has drastically reduced the size of phi to less than e!
-This also means that the size of the call stack isn't necessarily a function of n because even if n were so large, the next call would still be guarenteed to make it be less than the prospective e.
+This also means that the size of the call stack isn't necessarily a function of n because even if n were so large, the next call would still be guaranteed to make it be less than the prospective e.
 We can then generalize the length of the call stack to be that of an arbitrary constant k (depending on which prospective e which got).
 Each call contains subtracting O(n), floor integer division O(n^2), and multiplication O(n^2) on line 5.
 This gives us O(2n^2 + n) per call and O(k(2n^2 + n)) = O(n^2) for euclids algorithm.

 Putting these together O(n^4 + 2n^2 + 24(n^2)).
 Dropping the constants and using polynomial domination rules puts my final prediction at **O(n^4)** for key pair generation.
 I predict that prime number generation still remains the highest order time complexity in the processs.